Tax Treatment of Individual Retirement Arrangements

-- Discuss the rules governing eligibility and permitted contribution levels applicable to traditional and Roth IRAs;
+- Apply the rules governing eligibility for and contributions to traditional and Roth IRAs;

 - Identify the requirements and benefits related to a spousal IRA;

-- Explain the tax treatment of contributions to and distributions from traditional and Roth IRAs;
+- Apply the tax treatment rules concerning contributions to and distributions from traditional and Roth IRAs;

-- Discuss traditional and Roth IRA distribution rules.
+- Distinguish between traditional and Roth IRA distribution rules.